zignaly-open/zignaly-neo/packages/ps2/README.md

-├── views                           # high-level components aka pages │   ├── ViewName                    # Page name or a group of pages │   │   ├── components              # components used only by this page - if used by multiple, put it in src/components │   │   │   ├── index.tsx           # actual component with export default
+├── views                           # high-level components aka pages │   ├── ViewName                    # Page name or a group of pages │   │   ├── components              # components used only by this page - if used by multiple, put it in src/components │   │   │   ├── UpdateChecker.tsx           # actual component with export default
 │   │   │   ├── validations.ts      # if it's a form, yup resolvers
 │   │   │   ├── styles.tsx          # styled components
 │   │   │   ├── types.tsx           # type definitions